rdonn70/digital_window/README.md

 - Use Comma/Period keys for speed coefficient (One Euro Smoothing).
 - Use Tilda/Grave key to enable and disable debug UI.

-**WHEN DONE WITH THE IN-GAME CALIBRATION, HIT ENTER KEY TO BEGIN THE PROJECTION**
+**WHEN DONE WITH THE IN-GAME CALIBRATION, HIT THE ENTER KEY TO BEGIN THE PROJECTION**

 # Compiling from Source
 ## Python Setup